 Remember that your Pittsburgh DUI attorney will need all the facts.
 Don’t hesitate to trust and confide in him, so he can work his hardest for you.
 He will be able to explain your charges to you in detail, as well as describe your options.
 He will stand beside you as you navigate the criminal justice system.

 If you or a loved one have been charged with Extreme Driving Under the Influence in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
-The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
+The Logue Criminal Defense team serves Southwestern Pennsylvania, especially Pittsburgh’s metropolitan area, West Virginia, and Ohio.
 To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!